brritoxyz/WERC721/README.md

     - Net gas cost = -1,900 or 100.

 Referring to the gas costs of the removed operations above, the gas savings from switching to `WERC721.transferFrom` ranges from 3,300 and 27,200 gas.

+It's important to note that the act of wrapping ERC721 tokens costs gas and users should factor that into their decision-making when considering whether or not to use WERC721.
+For tokens that are transferred frequently, the gas savings will likely recoup the wrapping gas costs quickly.

 Reference material:
 - [Dynamic gas cost appendix by wolflo](https://github.com/wolflo/evm-opcodes/blob/main/gas.md).